 When to take it

-Take it at about the same time each day.
-Taking your medicine at the same time each day
+Take this medicine at the same time each day.
+Taking it at the same time each day

-will have the best effect.
-It will also help you remember when to take it.
+will have the best effect and will also help you remember when to take it.

-How long to take it
+How long to take it for

-Continue taking your medicine for as long as your doctor tells you.
+Continue taking your medicine for as long as your doctor or pharmacist tells you.

 If you forget to take it

-If it is almost time for your next dose, skip the dose you missed and take your next
+If it is almost time to take your next dose, skip the missed dose and take your next

-Otherwise, take it as soon as you remember, and then go back
+dose at the usual time.
+Otherwise, take it as soon as you remember and then go back

-Do not take a double dose to make up for the dose that you missed.
+Do not take a double dose to make up for missed doses.

-This may increase the chance of you getting an unwanted side effect.
+This may increase the chance of you experiencing side effects.

 If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (Tel: 13 11 26 for Australia) for advice, or go to the
+telephone your doctor or the Poisons Information Centre (Tel: 13 11 26 in Australia)

 Do this even if there are no signs of discomfort or poisoning.
+You may need urgent

-While you are taking APO-Pantoprazole Heartburn Relief
+While you are taking this medicine

 Things you must do

-Tell all doctors, dentists and pharmacists who are treating you that you are taking APO-Pantoprazole Heartburn Relief.
+Tell any other doctors, dentists and pharmacists who are treating you that you take

 Things you must not do

-Do not give this medicine to anyone else, even if their symptoms seem similar to yours.
+Give this medicine to anyone else, even if their symptoms seem similar to yours.

-Do not take your medicine to treat any other complaints unless your doctor or pharmacist tells you to.
+Take your medicine to treat any other condition unless your doctor or pharmacist tells

-Do not stop taking your medicine, or change the dosage, without checking with your doctor.
+Stop taking your medicine, or change the dosage, without first checking with your

 Things to be careful of

-Be careful while driving or operating machinery until you know how APO-Pantoprazole Heartburn Relief affects you.
+Be careful when driving or operating machinery until you know how this medicine affects

 Things that may help your condition

-Some self help measures suggested below may help your condition.
+Some self-help measures suggested below may help your condition.
 Talk to your doctor

 or pharmacist about these measures and for more information.

 Alcohol - your doctor may advise you to limit your alcohol intake.

-Aspirin and many other medicines used to treat arthritis, period pain, headaches - these medicines may irritate the stomach
+Aspirin and many other medicines used to treat arthritis, period pain, headaches -

 or pharmacist may suggest other medicines you can take.

 Caffeine - your doctor may advise you to limit the number of drinks which contain

 that may irritate your stomach.

 Eating habits - eat smaller, more frequent meals.
 Eat slowly and chew your food carefully.
-Try not to rush at meal times.

 Smoking - your doctor may advise you to stop smoking or at least cut down.